briangre/PCF_BasicMeter/README.md

 something -- regardless of how simplistic it is. :-)

 The basic requirement to use this control is to have an entity that uses a Whole Number field with min=1 and max=10.
 Then add this control to a form and bind it to the field.
+By clicking a block on the graphic you are changing the value in CDS for this record.

 I can see a lot of room for improvement and customization, but that is for another day